 Each microservice typically has its own storage and interacts with other services via a well-defined API.
 At the same time, business processes (workflows) may need to call multiple microservices to achieve the desired outcome.

 The implementation must guarantee that all of the calls eventually succeed even in the case of prolonged failures of individual microservices, preserving business rules across multiple independent sub-domains.

 Interdependency graphs between services can be remarkably complicated.
 Processes can run asynchronously or in parallel, some tasks need information from other systems, and the next steps often depend on the outcome of previous activities.

-Temporal is a perfect fit for such scenarios.
-It guarantees that workflow code eventually completes, has built-in support for unlimited exponential activity retries and simplifies coding of the compensation logic.
-It also gives full visibility into the state of each workflow, in contrast to an orchestration based on queues where getting a current status of each individual request is practically impossible.
+Temporal is a perfect fit for microservice orchestration scenarios.
+It guarantees that workflow code eventually completes, has built-in support for exponential activity retries, and simplifies the coding of the compensation logic with native Saga pattern support.

-Following are some real-world examples of Temporal-based service orchestration scenarios:
+Here are two real-world examples of Temporal-powered service orchestration scenarios:

 - Using Temporal workflows to spin up Kubernetes by Banzai Cloud

 - Improving the User Experience with Uber’s Customer Obsession Ticket Routing Workflow and Orchestration Engine